Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-3/welcome.md

 The high-level goal for **UniRep** is to be a base layer on top of which anyone can easily build _custom_, yet _interoperable_, reputation systems.
 For instance, users could create combined zero-knowledge proofs of reputation across different social media platforms, consumer apps, or financial applications in order to provide holistic, private, and trustworthy information about themselves to others.

-TODO: link to new Medium article from Althea and Ki Chong [here]

 UniRep is originally proposed by BarryWhiteHat in [this ethresear.ch post](https://ethresear.ch/t/anonymous-reputation-risking-and-burning/3926)

-## Implementation

-TODO: brief technical overview

 ## v2 Changes